CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 Diminishing returns: Without better tools, over time L produces less.<br>
 Steady state: Technology, population, and output grow at the same rate.<br>
 The model tells: Long-run savings/investments have no effect on growth.<br>
-We apply the best short-run savings rate to get the maximum capital growth.<br>
+Apply the best short-run savings rate to get the maximum capital growth.<br>